knpuniversity/oauth/knpu/logging-in.rst

 As long as you find some way to prevent anyone from logging in as the user via a password, you're in good shape!
-You could also have the user choose a password - I'll mention that later.
+You could also have the user choose a password right now or have an area to do that in their profile.
+I'll mention the first approach in a second.

 Finally, let's log the user into this new account::